highstrike/cakephp-compressor/README.md

 ```

 #### Configuration ####
-The default configuration of the helper is as follows
+The default configuration of the helper is as follows:
 ```php
 // default conf
 public $settings = [